riscv-steel/riscv-steel/README.md

 - [Reference](https://riscv-steel.github.io/riscv-steel/core/)

-## Getting Started

-The [Getting Started Guide](https://riscv-steel.github.io/riscv-steel/getting-started/) shows you how to synthesize the SoC IP [Hello World](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) demo for some popular FPGA boards.
-The demo is an instance of the SoC IP loaded with a program that sends a Hello World message to a host computer via UART protocol.
+The [Getting Started Guide](https://riscv-steel.github.io/riscv-steel/getting-started/) shows you how to synthesize the [Hello World](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) demo for some popular FPGA boards.
+The demo is an instance of RISC-V Steel SoC IP that sends a Hello World message to a host computer via UART protocol.
+Its goal is to introduce you to the SoC design so that you can expand it and run your own software.

 ## License